 Here is an example:

-- How To Start A Money-Making Blog In 2019
+- How To Start A Money Making Blog From Complete Scratch In 2022

 There is no option to add post thumbnails yet, hopefully, that functionality will come soon.
 It would also be nice to have the option to filter the list by tag too.